Hidden Dangers in Less.js: XSS, SSRF, and Remote Code Execution

-While performing a pentest for one of our Penetration Testing as a Service (PTaaS) clients, we found an application feature that enabled users to create visualizations which allowed custom styling.
-One of the visualizations allowed users to input valid Less code, which was transpiled on the client-side to CSS.
+While performing a pentest for a PTaaS client, we encountered an application feature that allowed users to create visualizations with custom styling.
+One of those visualizations accepted user-supplied Less code, which was then transpiled to CSS on the client side.

 @bodyColor: `red`;